jackmcc08/jackmcc08/README.md

 Currently playing around with raspberry pi 5!

 <h3>📫  Connect</h3>
-I am always interested to connect and collaborate on a project.
+I am always interested to connect and collaborate on projects.

 How to reach me: